akepo225/offline-coding-agent/docs/github/GITHUB_ISSUES.md

 5. Detailed requirements and specifications

 The issues are structured to allow work to continue across multiple sessions, with clear progress tracking and accountability.
 Each issue can be assigned to different team members and worked on independently while maintaining overall project coherence.

-Would you like me to continue with the remaining issues (Phase 5-9), or would you prefer to start with these first phases and create the remaining issues as needed?